 Currently, the City of Fruita Municipal Code has two sections that address quantities of parks and open space/trail corridors that are required as part of the subdivision process.
-Chapter 19 states that there is an overall dedication requirement of 12 acres per 1,000 population.
-All or a portion of this is typically taken as fee-in-lieu by the city to purchase land or develop properties.
+Chapter 19 of Title 17 states that there is an overall dedication requirement of 0.12 acre per resident, which translates to 12.0 acres per 1,000 population.
+Historically, the city has accepted small Pocket Parks as part of this dedication.

-Chapter 29 requires that the subdivision be designed to provide for adequate amounts of neighborhood and pocket parkland, with a total of 3.26 acres per 1,000 population provided in each development.
-This chapter states that "developments shall provide at least three quarters (3/4) of an acre of land for a public site, park, open spaces and/or trail for each two hundred and thirty (230) residents."
-Depending on the size of the development, the amount of land required to be included in the development plan may be adequate for providing neighborhood and pocket parks, but the challenge is to get adequately sized parcels for a larger, full-service neighborhood park and avoid developments that only have very small parks.
+Chapter 29 requires that the subdivision be designed for parkland, with a total of 3.26 acres per 1,000 population provided in each development.
+This chapter states that "developments shall provide at least three quarters (3/4) of an acre of land for a public site, park, open spaces, and/or trail for each two hundred and thirty (230) residents."
+A major challenge, however, is to get adequately sized parcels for a larger, full-service Neighborhood Park and avoid developments that only have very small parks.
 The code language also includes trail /open space lands as satisfying the 3.26-acre standard, which may result in no parkland at all.
 The city should continue to exercise its fee-in-lieu options when the land available is not in keeping with the intent of this plan.

-The City of Fruita needs to consider revising its codes to reflect the best strategy for the city to implement the plan.
+The City of Fruita should revise its codes to reflect the best strategy for the city to implement the plan.
 Land dedication requirements should reflect the parkland level of service standards, desirable open space/trail corridors, and other recommendations in this POST plan.

-The city's subdivision ordinance requires preservation of buffers from drainages, creeks, canals, and the Colorado River.
-The code should be amended to state that these buffers should be dedicated to the city as public land or for trail corridors (not as part of the parkland dedication requirement).
-Developments should also be required to provide local trail connections to the primary trails.
+The city's newly adopted subdivision ordinance requires preservation of buffers from drainages, creeks, canals, and the Colorado River.
+The code should be refined to define the purpose of buffers and determine if they are adequately sized to allow for trail development while also preserving habitat values.
+Developments should also be required to provide local trail connections to the primary trails and between developments as neighborhood connections.

-Alternatively, the city should switch to an impact fee for land purchase and development, rather than relying on land dedication through the subdivision process.
+The city should implement an impact fee for land purchase and development, rather than relying entirely on land dedication to achieve parkland, trail corridors, and open space objectives through the subdivision process.
 This is described below.